LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 forced to change the pace and perform a complete exterminatory sweep involving his whole party.
 On yet others, his best course of action may be to defend a key location until the first wave of attackers is broken.
-The size of the game arena calls for strategic thinking, including resource management, area denial and unavoidable temporary retreats to other levels.
+The large game arena calls for strategic thinking, including resource management, area denial and unavoidable temporary retreats to other levels.
 Thus, the crawl game mode is the most replayable one, but even the small scenarios can be refreshed by ramping up difficulty settings and striving to beat a high score.

 Exploring the world
 -------------------

-The map of any particular scenario consists of one or many levels and a level has a large number of tiles with a particular terrain kind on each.
+The map of any particular scenario consists of one or many levels and a level consists of a number of tiles with a particular terrain kind on each.
 The game world is persistent, i.e., every time the player visits a level during a single game, its layout is the same (unless modified by other actors).